trinityyzhang/GitLab/answers.md

 git checkout test
 git merge top_N
 ```
 This is merging branch 'top_N' into branch 'test'.
 The 'test' branch is updated to include changes made in 'top_N', which is just updating find_top_5 to find_top_n.
+Note: the 'recursive' strategy is used to merge branch 'test' into 'top_ten'.

 6. What do you think would happen if you ran the following commands?
 What branches would change, and how?